-Our executive officers and directors, combined with our stockholders who owned more than 5% of our outstanding common stock prior to our initial public offering, in the aggregate, beneficially own shares representing more than a majority of our capital stock.
+Our executive officers and directors, combined with our stockholders who own more than 5% of our outstanding common stock, in the aggregate, beneficially own shares representing more than a majority of our capital stock.
 As a result, if these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of ownership control may: